boydorr/rdiversity/README.md

 ### Installation

-To install the newest version of rdiversity from github, simply run the following from an R console:
+To install the latest development version of rdiversity, simply run the following from an R console:
 ```r
 install.packages("devtools")
 devtools::install_github("boydorr/rdiversity")